Pita/pensieve/initSecrets/README.md

 # Init Secrets

-Sub system to generate all necassary secrets and distribute them as json files to frontend & backend
+Sub system to generate all necassary secrets and export them as a json file to the backend.
+Current secret types are:

+- Entry keys (to encrypt and decrypt the diary entries)
+- OTP secret (seed to generate the one time passwords)
+- JWT private & public key (for signing and verifying the jwt tokens)

 ## Generate all secrets